Principles underlying efficient exciton transport unveiled by information-geometric analysis

-Here, $E[\ ...\ |\ t\ ]$ denotes the expectation value w.r.t.~time, $\vec{\theta} = \{\theta_\mu\}$ is the vector of input parameters (detailed in the SM) to the transport model, and $\partial_\mu$ denotes a derivative w.r.t.~parameter $\theta_\mu$.
-The FIM \eqref{eq:FIM} is a metric tensor on the model manifold (parameter space) derived from its embedding in the `prediction' space of possible distributions~\cite{Sl:SloppinessReview}.
-Following \cite{Sl:DufresneGeomOfSloppiness}, an intuitive geometric structure emerges from the FIM, and our transport model manifold possesses a hierarchy of widths corresponding to successive, exponentially less important combinations of parameters (see Fig.~\ref{fig:IntroFig}d).
-Similar geometric structures are present in many unrelated mathematical models, from a variety of scientific disciplines~\cite{Sl:ScienceSloppiness, Sl:SloppyUniversalityClass, Sl:OriginalBioSloppiness}, which are referred to as `sloppy'.
-Formally, the sloppiness of a particular model is determined by the geodesic lengths in each of the eigen-directions of the manifold.
-However, as shown by Transtrum \textit{et.~al.}~\cite{Sl:SloppinessGeometry}, the FIM eigenvalues track these geodesic lengths, allowing us to focus on these eigenvalues as the key indicator of model sloppiness (Fig.~\ref{fig:IntroFig}c).
-Throughout this work we construct the FIM using dimensionless (\textit{log}) parameters to consider relative (fractional), rather than absolute, changes in the model input parameters.
-This allows for fair comparison between parameter groups with different physical dimensions.
+where $E[\ ...\ |\ t\ ]$ denotes the expectation value w.r.t.~time.
+The FIM \eqref{eq:FIM} is a metric tensor for the parameter space manifold (i.e. subspace of possible model outputs) embedded within the full `prediction space' of possible distributions~\cite{Sl:SloppinessReview}.
+Following \cite{Sl:DufresneGeomOfSloppiness}, an intuitive geometric structure emerges from the FIM, in which the manifold possesses a hierarchy of widths (i.e.~geodesic lengths) corresponding to successive, \textit{exponentially} less important linear combinations of model parameters (see Fig.~\ref{fig:IntroFig}).
+Similar `sloppy' geometric structures are present in many unrelated mathematical models, from a variety of scientific disciplines~\cite{Sl:ScienceSloppiness, Sl:SloppyUniversalityClass, Sl:OriginalBioSloppiness}.
+Formally, the sloppiness of a particular model is determined by the manifold's widths along each of the FIM eigenvector directions.
+However, following Transtrum \textit{et.~al.}~\cite{Sl:SloppinessGeometry, Sl:SloppinessReview}, the FIM eigenvalues may be used as the key indicator of model sloppiness.
+Throughout this work we construct the FIM using dimensionless (\textit{log}) parameters to allow for fair comparison between parameters with different physical dimensions (see SM~\cite{Note1} for details).